radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ivs/default/types.md

 ### Properties
 * **S3**: [S3DestinationConfiguration](#s3destinationconfiguration)

+## EncoderConfiguration_Video
+### Properties
+* **Bitrate**: int: Bitrate for generated output, in bps.
+Default: 2500000.
+* **Framerate**: int: Video frame rate, in fps.
+Default: 30.
+* **Height**: int: Video-resolution height.
+Note that the maximum value is determined by width times height, such that the maximum total pixels is 2073600 (1920x1080 or 1080x1920).
+Default: 720.
+* **Width**: int: Video-resolution width.
+Note that the maximum value is determined by width times height, such that the maximum total pixels is 2073600 (1920x1080 or 1080x1920).
+Default: 1280.

 ## RenditionConfiguration
 ### Properties
 * **Renditions**: string[]: Renditions indicates which renditions are recorded for a stream.